-Barry Storm set the tone of adventure and intrigue in his book “Thunder God’s Gold”, invoking all the connotations of what a treasure hunt should be.
-Just a few years later, in 1949 (though dates differ), a man named Travis Tumlinson made a discovery that brought Storm’s vision to life with tangible evidence.
+Barry Storm set the tone of adventure and intrigue in his book Thunder Gods Gold, invoking all the connotations of what a treasure hunt should be.
+Just a few years later in 1949, though dates differ between accounts, a man named Travis Tumlinson made a discovery that brought Storm’s vision to life with tangible evidence.
 This proof came in a set of five stone tablets, engraved with pictures, Spanish writing, and maps.
-Tumlinson claims to have made this find just off HWY 60, east of Apache Junction.
-Apparently, he pulled over for a rest break and found a corner of one of the stones sticking up out of the ground.
+Tumlinson claims to have made this find just off Highway 60, east of Apache Junction.
+Apparently, he pulled over for a rest break and found the corner of one of the stones sticking up out of the ground.
 Over the next few years, he allegedly found four more.

 Four of the stones are tablet shaped, about 18 X 12 X 2 inches, and carved out of sandstone.
-The fifth is a heart shaped stone that sets into a depression of one of the stones and is said to hold the key to deciphering the map.
+The fifth is a heart–shaped stone that sets into a depression of another stone and is said to hold the key to deciphering the map.
 Among other information, the date 1847 and the names of Pedro and Miguel Peralta are present on the stones.
-To true believers, these maps lead to eighteen mines scattered through the Superstition Mountains, abandoned by the ill-fated Peralta Family.
+To true believers, these maps lead to eighteen mines, scattered through the Superstition Mountains, abandoned by the ill-fated Peralta Family.
 Additionally, two stone crosses have been found and are believed to belong to the set.

-Recent research into Tumlinson shows the man to be familiar with stone carving and is even known to have created a stone treasure map as an art piece.
-One investigator upon visiting the ruins of his house, discovered carvings in the brick of his chimney that are similar in style, if not subject, to the Peralta Stones.
+Recent research into Tumlinson shows the man to be familiar with stone carving and he is even known to have created a stone treasure map as an art piece.
+One investigator, upon visiting the ruins of his house, discovered carvings in the brick of his chimney that are similar in style, if not subject, to the Peralta Stones.
 Additionally, handwriting analysis was performed on known works of Tumlinson and compared to the stones, the results being an almost certain match.
-One would think, when confronted with this evidence, that it would put the matter to rest; it has not.
+One would think, when confronted with this evidence, that it would put the matter to rest, yet it has not.
 For those infested by the gold bug, the power of belief can be an indomitable thing.

 Modern searchers have faced a daunting task indeed, sifting through the fantasy and sorting the facts.
 Ultimately, research and common sense would prove to be the best tools in ferreting out the truth.
 Next week we’ll discuss some of the modern Dutch Hunters, how they found the Dutchman, and ask the question; was it ever really lost?